elzapolskaya/RepData_PeerAssessment1/PA1_template.md

 newsteps<-ifelse(is.na(alldata$steps), int[alldata$meanind], alldata$steps)
 ```

-3. Create a new dataset that is equal to the original dataset but with the missing data filled in.
+3.Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 newdata<-transform(alldata, steps = newsteps)
 ```

-4. Make a histogram of the total number of steps taken each day
+4.Make a histogram of the total number of steps taken each day

 ```r